hakaioffsec/navgix/README.md

 # navgix

-navgix is a multi-threaded fast golang tool that will check for nginx alias traversal vulnerabilities
+navgix is a multi-threaded golang tool that will check for nginx alias traversal vulnerabilities

 ## Techniques
 Currently, navgix supports 2 techniques for finding vulnerable directories (or location aliases).
 Those being the following: